owulveryck/blog/content/post/chrome-eye-of-the-cloud.md

 # Any real application?

 This is really fun and exciting.
 Now I will be able to code a memory cortex to fetch a training set and play with tensorflow.
+And do not think that everything has already been done, this area is full of surprises to come ([This is the Moravec's paradoc](https://en.wikipedia.org/wiki/Moravec%27s_paradox)).

 But on top of that, we can imagine a lot of application.
 Atually, this service is working out-of-the box on Android (and it will on iOS as soon as Apple will support the getUSerMedia interface).
 I can imagine a simple web app (no need for an APK), that would warn you when it sees someone he knows.